tghastly/PYNQ-1/docs/source/overlays/dio_overlay/dio_overlay_overview.rst

 Where D<0-20> are the available IO pins.

-The fuction configurations can also be labelled:
+The function configurations can also be labelled:

 .. code-block:: Python